This post may contain affiliate links. Please see my disclosure policy for details.

 Wildlife and Nature Parks

 If you’re into wildlife then you have to visit one of the National Parks.
 We decided to visit Erivakulum National Park where you can have the chance to spot an endangered Nilgiri Tahr deer.

 At one point when the British were here, the Nilgiri Tahr almost became endangered with so much hunting taking place.
 But, now they are protected in this park and there’s lots of conservation going on.

 I was really impressed with the care taken towards the environment too, like no jeeps touring around and people were allowed to walk for the chance to spot one.
 We were lucky and got to spot not one but three of them near the end gate.

-If you didn’t fancy splashing out on a park ticket, then there is plenty of wildlife to see roaming free on the roadsides.
-I was really lucky and had the chance to see wild elephants, nilgiri lankur’s and wild buffalo!
+If you didn’t fancy splashing out on a parking ticket, then there is plenty of wildlife to see roaming free on the roadsides.
+I was really lucky and had the chance to see wild elephants, nilgiri lankur’s, and wild buffalo!